 In a Rolling Stone interview, Ray said that they "evolved" the sound by putting knitting needles in the speakers when recording this song.
-That statement prompted a rebuttal from his brother Dave, who wrote in to explain: "I alone created the guitar sound for the song with my Elipico amp that I bought.
+That statement prompted a rebuttal from his brother Dave, who wrote in to explain: "I alone created the guitar sound for the song with my Elpico amp that I bought.
 I slashed the speaker with a razor blade, which resulted in the 'You Really Got Me' tone.
 There were no knitting needles used in making my guitar sound."

-Dave Davies is not a fan of the Van Halen cover.
+Dave Davies is not a fan.
 He told Rolling Stone: "Our song was working-class people trying to fight back.
 Their version sounds too easy."

 The Who played this at many of their early concerts.
 Their first single was "I Can't Explain

-" and was also produced by Shel Talmy.
-The sound borrowed heavily from this, as Pete Townshend played a dirty guitar riff similar to what Dave Davies' recording.
+," also produced by Shel Talmy with a sound clearly borrowed from "You Really Got Me," as Pete Townshend played a dirty guitar riff similar to what Dave Davies' did.